dougtoppin/quickstart-redhat-openshift/README.md

 For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://s3.amazonaws.com/quickstart-reference/redhat/openshift/latest/doc/red-hat-openshift-on-the-aws-cloud.pdf).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
 If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).

 ## Usage
-Using this Quick Start requires credentials for a Red Hat account that includes a subscription for Red Hat OpenShift Enterprise (note that that may require a non-personal email address registration).
+Using this Quick Start requires credentials for a Red Hat account that includes a subscription for Red Hat OpenShift Enterprise.

 The default provisioning in this Quick Start will launch 10 m4.xlarge EC2 instances (3 masters, 3 workers, 3 etcd nodes and 1 ansible configuration server).
+Note that these instances cost $0.20 an hour at this time which works out to more than $40 per day so don't do this casually.

+You may be able to view your subscriptions via your Red Hat account portal.
-If you have a Red Hat account and do not have easy access to the Red Hat subscription manager you can launch an RHEL instance in the AWS to determine if your account includes the necessary subscription and associated Pool ID.
+If you have a Red Hat account and do not have easy access to the Red Hat subscription manager or portal you can launch an RHEL instance in the AWS to determine if your account includes the necessary subscription and then get the associated Pool ID from it.

-Launch an RHEL instance and do the following on it to access your account
+If you want to Launch an RHEL instance then do the following on it to access your account

     $ sudo subscription-manager register